evanlouie/assertate/README.md

 Assertate is a minimal library exposing basic [TypeScript 3.7 assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions) helpers with the goal of providing a combination of compile time type assertions and run time assertions.

 In the `assertate-debug` variant you will be thrown into a debugger if an assentation fails.
-In most Javascript Implementation this will only happen if the code is actually executed in a debugger.
+In most Javascript Engine implementations, this will only happen if the code is actually executed in a debugger.
 If not, the assert will fail as usual.

 This works very nice with The VScode debugger and a "run Jest" configuration.
 [Add a debugger Configuration](http://f.foxel.org/Screen-Shot-2021-12-24-15-08-31.png) like this: